 Patients receiving other oral oxycodone formulations, may be converted to XTAMPZA ER, using the same total daily dose of oxycodone, by administering one-half of the patient's total daily oral oxycodone dose as XTAMPZA ER every 12 hours with food.
-Because XTAMPZA ER is not bioequivalent to other oxycodone extended-release products, monitor patients for possible dosage adjustment [see DOSAGE AND ADMINISTRATION and PATIENT INFORMATION].
+Because XTAMPZA ER is not bioequivalent to other oxycodone extended-release products, monitor patients for possible dosage adjustment [see Important Dosage And Administration Instructions and PATIENT INFORMATION].

 Conversion From Other Opioids To XTAMPZA ER